ysyk2021/how-to-stay-motivated-and-achieve-your-goals-in-the-workplace/src/chapter-7-1.md

-# Overview of Seeking Feedback and Growth Opportunities in the Workplace

 In this chapter, we will explore the importance of seeking feedback and growth opportunities in the workplace.
 Feedback is a valuable tool for personal and professional development, while growth opportunities allow individuals to expand their skills and reach their full potential.
 By actively seeking feedback and embracing growth opportunities, you can enhance your performance, improve your skills, and achieve your goals.